 The next thing I did was trim down the state bird and flower cards.
 I bought some 8-pocket pages to appeal to the kids' desire to collect things.
-The only problem is the cards punch apart about half an inch too wide for the little pockets.
+The only problem is the cards punch apart about a quarter of an inch too wide for the little pockets.
 So I broke out the paper cutter and trimmed 1/8th inch from each side of the cards.
 Now they fit into the little pockets beautifully!

 While I was having covers printed at Office Depot, I also sent over the PDF of Writing Strands: Intermediate 2.
 Did you know when you upload a file to be printed at Office Depot, you can delete certain pages you aren't going to need?
 I ended up with only the writing lessons, not the reading lessons we aren't using.
 I stapled each lesson in the corner and put them into a 3-ring binder.
 I didn't spiral bind them like the others because Miss M will be adding her finished papers to the binder as the year progresses.
 Affix a cute cover on the front with washi tape, et voila, we're ready to go!